 - Health (.5 credit)

-Physical Education (1 credit)
+- Physical Education (1 credit)

-Leadership (1 credit)

-Communication (1 credit)
+- Foreign Language (1 credit)

-Dual Credit (2 credits)
+- Dual Credit (2 credits)

-Service Learning (1 credit)
+- Service Learning (1 credit)

-- Career Cluster (1 credit)
+- Career Cluster (2 credits)

-- Smart Labs

 2.13 Withdrawal from The GREAT Academy

 Students who intend to withdraw from The GREAT Academy must do so formally and give 24-hour notice to the registrar.
 If the student is under the age of 18, a parent/legal guardian must complete the withdrawal process with the Registrar.